-I want to thank Winston Elliott and the Center for the American Republic for giving me this opportunity to expatiate on a topic that has been much on my mind for many years, but which I have never addressed directly.
+I want to thank Winston Elliott and the The Imaginative Conservative for giving me this opportunity to expatiate on a topic that has been much on my mind for many years, but which I have never addressed directly.
 Let me also say at the outset that I will be following the lead of Russell Kirk throughout this talk.
 Dr. Kirk first met T.S.
 Eliot in 1953 just when his blockbuster book, The Conservative Mind, was published.
 The two carried on a correspondence for the remaining decade or so of Eliot’s life and met several times.
 Eliot saw to it that his publishing house, Faber and Faber, came out with the British edition of The Conservative Mind.
 The subtitle of the book was From Burke to Santayana, but in the revised edition Kirk expanded his treatment of Eliot in the final chapter and substituted Eliot for Santayana in the subtitle.
 Some years after the poet’s death, Kirk wrote Eliot and His Age, which remains today the best introduction to Eliot’s life and writings.
 Kirk’s books and essays are the definitive guide to understanding Eliot’s political ideas, and this talk is deeply indebted to him.

 It is, however, questionable whether a culture which has once possessed . . . a spiritual class or order that has been the guardian of a sacred tradition of culture can dispense with it without becoming impoverished and disorientated.
 This is what has actually occurred in the secularization of modern Western culture, and men have been more or less aware of it ever since the beginning of the last century.
 (R&C, 106)

 Noting that the intellectual class has replaced the priesthood, he maintains that this substitution has been a failure: